laissez-faire-btc/safe-redaction/BIP.md

 Category 2: an invalid Redaction Statement.
 If the data embedded in OP_RETURN starts with the well known magic number `<uuid>`, and if the Redaction Statement either is not well formed, or represents untrue statements about a redaction, then this is a invalid transaction.

 Category 3: not a Redaction Statement.
-If the data embedded in OP_RETURN does not starts with the well known magic number `<uuid>`, then this BIP does not apply.
+If the data embedded in OP_RETURN does not start with the well known magic number `<uuid>`, then this BIP does not apply.

 Precisely, Categories 1 and 2 cover only outputs with scripts that start with the following data.
-Anything else is Category 3.
+Anything else is considered to be in Category 3.

 `OP_RETURN OP_PUSHDATA2 <byte> <byte> <uuid> ...`